A Context for Manifold Calculus: (Non)-Localization Theorems

 Let $0\le i\leq n$ be integers and let $\sigma:\Delta^{n}\to B$ be an $n$-simplex, which we depict as $b_{0}\to\cdots\to b_{n}$.
 We wish to show that the map $E_{b_{i}}\to\Delta^{n}\times_{B}E$ is a weak homotopy equivalence.
 Choose a cocartesian natural transformation $h:\Delta^{\{i,n\}}\times E_{b_{i}}\to\Delta^{n}\times_{B}E$ rendering the diagram commutative.
 It will suffice to show that the restriction $h\vert\{n\}\times E_{b_{i}}:\{n\}\times E_{b_{i}}\to\Delta^{n}\times_{B}E$ is a weak homotopy equivalence.
 We can factor this map as

 where $h''$ denotes the inclusion.
 The map $h'$ is a weak homotopy equivalence by hypothesis.
 Also, since $p$ is a cocartesian fibration and the inclusion $\{n\}\subset\Delta^{n}$ is final, \cite[Proposition 4.1.2.15]{HTT} shows that $h''$ is final.
 In particular, $h''$ is a weak homotopy equivalence.
 It follows that the map $h\vert\{n\}\times E_{b_{i}}$ is a composite of weak homotopy equivalences, for it is the composite of two weak homotopy equivalences.
-The claim follows. \end{proof} We use Proposition \ref{prop:Theorem_B} to prove the following recognition result for localizations. \begin{prop} Let $f:\cal C\to\cal D$ be a functor of $\infty$-categories.
-Set $\cal W=\cal C\times_{\cal D}\cal D^{\simeq}$.
-Suppose that, for each object $C\in\cal C$, the map $\cal C_{/C}\times_{\cal C}\cal W\to\pr{\cal D_{/f\pr C}}^{\simeq}$ is a weak homotopy equivalence.
-The following conditions are equivalent: \begin{enumerate} \item The functor $f$ exhibits $\cal D$ as a localization of $\cal C$ with respect to morphisms in $\cal W$. \item The map $\cal W\to\cal D^{\simeq}$ is a weak homotopy equivalence. \end{enumerate} \end{prop}
+The claim follows. \end{proof}